-Even the best laid plans of security end up failing though – customer support representatives receive emails with a customer’s unasked for credit card number, event booking contracts require credit card details to be written in and sent unsecured via email that gets backed up to the internal drive, or an employee might type out a credit card number onto a blank word document while taking a wholesale order over the phone, or working with a 3rd party vendor or software that stores cardholder data or primary account numbers (PAN) as plaintext.
+Even the best-laid plans of security end up failing though – customer support representatives receive emails with a customer’s unasked for credit card number, event booking contracts require credit card details to be written in and sent unsecured via email that gets backed up to the internal drive.
+An employee might type out a credit card number onto a blank word document while taking a wholesale order over the phone, or working with a 3rd party vendor or software that stores cardholder data or primary account numbers (PAN) as plaintext.

 To meet the PCI DSS, 12 requirements must be met (table below).
 Most of them are basic security best practices – install a firewall (#1), don’t use default passwords (#2), test your security systems and processes regularly (#11), and keep an information security policy (#12).
 Some of those are built into the business’ network, point of sale system, online shopping cart, or credit card processing equipment but not all.